alex-gutev/live_cells/README.md

 clamped between a minimum and maximum which are also supplied in argument cells.

-**NOTE**: The argument cell containing the value to be clamped as well as the cells containing the minimum and maximum are all passed to the constructor of `DependentCell` so that the listeners of the `ClampCell` are called whenever the value of one of the argument cells changes.
+**NOTE**: The argument cell containing the value to be clamped as well as the cells containing the minimum and maximum are all passed to the constructor of `DependentCell` so that the observers of the `ClampCell` are called whenever the value of one of the argument cells changes.

-Also note the argument cells do not have to be instances of `ValueCell` but a `ValueListenable`, or just a bare `Listenable` can be used instead.

-If your cell needs to store its value rather than computing it on demand, as in the `ClampCell` example, you will need to subclass `NotifierCell`.
-This class provides implementations of `addListener`, `removeListener` and the `get value` property accessor.
+If your cell needs to store its value rather than computing it on demand or initiate value changes you will need to subclass `NotifierCell`.
+This class provides implementations of `addObserver`, `removeObserver` and the `get value` property accessor.
 This class also provides a protected `set value` property accessor for setting the cell's value.
-When the value of the cell is set via `set value` the listeners of the cell are called if the new value is not equal to the previous value.
+When the value of the cell is set via `set value` the observers of the cell are called if the new value is not equal to the previous value.

 Example: